Action Chapel International: Growth

+1990s and 2000s

 In 1995 there were about 8,000 members of the church.

 The church held just one service on Sunday morning in English, with translation into Ewe and French.

 The exuberant "praise and worship" part of the service was musical.
 Choirs and soloists performed, but in most songs the whole congregation participated, with a 10-piece band as backup.
 A single hymn might last for twenty minutes, with much repetition, creating an exhilarating experience.
 The music would be followed by the sermon.

-By 1998 Duncan-Williams was mainly resident in the US.
+By 1998 Nicholas Duncan-Williams was mainly resident in the US.

 Bishop James Saah and pastor Clive Mold were running the church in Ghana.

-Duncan-Williams divorced his wife Francisca in March 2001, but later remarried her.
+Nicholas Duncan-Williams divorced his wife Francisca in March 2001, but later remarried her.

-Francisca Duncan-William was active in the church, organizing all the women's activities, and was founder of the Pastors; Wives and Women in Ministry Association.
+Francisca Duncan-Williams was active in the church, organizing all the women's activities, and was founder of the Pastors' Wives and Women in Ministry Association.

 The couple's personal problems may have affected church attendance.

 About 3,000 people were attending the Sunday services in 2003, many of them middle-class professionals and business people.

 At this time the church held two services on Sunday, as well as other sessions throughout the week.

 This was down from about 6,000 attendees five years earlier.

-As of 2015 Duncan Williams was still head of Action Chapel International, and was also chairman of the National Association of Charismatic and Christian Churches (NACCC).
+As of 2015 Nicholas Duncan-Williams was still head of Action Chapel International, and was also chairman of the National Association of Charismatic and Christian Churches (NACCC).

-ACI sponsors the Dominion University College in Accra.
+Prayer Cathedral

+Construction of the Prayer Cathedral, on a six-acre plot on Spintex Road allocated to the church by the Ghana Lands Commission, began with a groundbreaking by Benson Idahosa in 1992.

+Action Chapel International has met in the building since 1992, although it was not opened officially until 2002 and as of 2003 was still under construction.
+It was formally inaugurated and dedicated in December 2002 by the then President of Ghana, John Kufuor.